 Lima woman gets 4 years probation for burglary, meth possession

 Dec.
-6—LIMA — A Lima woman convicted of second-degree felony burglary and fifth-degree felony aggravated possession of drugs was sentenced to four years of community control on Monday.
+7—LIMA — A Lima woman convicted of second-degree felony burglary and fifth-degree felony aggravated possession of drugs was sentenced to four years of community control on Monday.

 Tessa Howard, 25, trespassed into an "occupied structure" on Sept.
 11 and had methamphetamine on Jan.
 31, according to the indictments.